rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% chapter_header "GraphQL Disadvantages" "graphql-disadvantages" %}}

-The following topics show you some of the disadvantages for using GraphQL.
+The following topics show you some of the disadvantages of using GraphQL.

 {{% sub_chapter_header "GraphQL Query Complexity" "graphql-query-complexity" %}}